maddyxplore/Ebazaar/README.md

 # Ebazaar
-web app for farmers help
+web app for helping farmers to gain profit in their product.